Understanding Spring Boot Project Structure

 In the previous lesson, we saw different ways to bootstrap a Spring Boot project and we have learnt about different methods available for building and running the project.
 In this chapter, we will understand the different files and folders present inside the spring boot project.

 Spring Boot organizes the code according to some of the best practices in the industry.
-A typical Spring Boot project structure is similar to what is shown below;
+Since we generated our project with Gradle in the previous chapter, here's what the hello-spring project looks like:

 hello-spring